mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 1. [Create a rule](#create-new-rule) called *Overall Marketing Capping*:

    * Select Email and Push channels.
-   * Set capping to 12.
+   * Set capping to 12 monthly.

    ![](assets/message-rules-ex-overall-cap.png)

 1. To further restrict the number of marketing-based push notifications that a user is sent, create a second rule called *Push Marketing Cap*:

    * Select Push channel.
-   * Set capping to 4.
+   * Set capping to 4 monthly.

    ![](assets/message-rules-ex-push-cap.png)